 He studied her.
 "You're burnt out, aren't you?"

 She laughed.
 Nobody else seemed to realize that.
 The view must be better from supply.
 "Yeah, I'm burnt out.
 I'm beyond burnt out.
 I'm charcoal."

 He laughed.
 "That job would kill me.
 I don't see how you've done it for as long as you have.
 Takes a special kind, I guess."

-She smiled.
 "Or a total nutcase."

 He shook his head.
 "You're never that.
 Think about supply, all right?
 Nothing's set in stone yet."
 He looked over at Kirk and Spock.
 "Although, you sure do seem to be having fun with them.
 I guess it's like old home week for you?"

 "I guess so."
 In ways both pleasant and not so.